YunoHost/doc/dev.md

 - Fork the relevant repo on Github, and commit stuff to a new branch.
 We recommend to name the branch with the following convention :
-  - For an enhancement or new feature : `enh-REDMINETICKET-name-of-feature`
+  - For an enhancement or new feature : `enh-ISSUENUMBER-name-of-feature`
-  - For a bugfix `fix-REDMINETICKET-description-of-fix`
+  - For a bugfix `fix-ISSUENUMBER-description-of-fix`
-  - `REDMINETICKET` is optional and is the id of a corresponding ticket on RedMine.
+  - `ISSUENUMBER` is optional and is the id of a corresponding ticket on the bug tracker.

 - Once you're ready, open a Pull Request (PR) on Github.
 Please include `[fix]` or `[enh]` at the beginning of the title of your PR.

-- After reviewing, testing and validation by other contributors, your branch should be merged in `testing` (?) !
+- After reviewing, testing and validation by other contributors, your branch should be merged in `unstable` !